-Note: This information is for communal partners who have already been through the matching process and have been approved to launch the program for the 2018-19 year.
+Note: This information is for communal partners who have already been through the matching process and have been approved to launch the program.

 We are thrilled to work in partnership with you and your colleagues as we develop new ways to enrich the lives of parents and pre-teens in the Jewish community during b’nai mitzvah.
-On our kick-off orientation webinars (if you have not registered yet, please do so!) we will go over every element of the program in detail – but before those take place, here are three critical things we learned during our two-year pilot that are important to keep in mind:
+On our kick-off orientation webinars (if you have not registered yet, please do so!) we will go over every element of the program in detail – but before those take place, here are three critical things that are important to keep in mind:

 - Family education is most successful when planned far in advance